Kubenz98/Dogs/README.md

-# AJAX
+# People
-getting users from randomuser.me
+getting users from randomuser.me with AJAX